 People have asked me if they really need a throttle body service.
 I have touched on this subject in past articles but today I will go a little more in-depth.
 In my opinion dealership service departments and auto repair centers are recommending this service way too much.
 When I took my car in for the Cadillac recall the service adviser told me I needed one.

 When I got home I removed the air intake hose and shined a flashlight into the throttle body.
 It was perfectly clean and almost shiny.
-It most certainly did not need to be serviced and cleaned.
-This is not to say that a throttle body service is never needed in fact I do believe they should be done as required.
+It most certainly didn’t need a service or cleaning.
+This isn’t to say a throttle body service is never needed.
+In fact I do believe they should be done as required.

-This would mean a visual inspection to verify it is needed.
-Therefore if someone recommends this service to you I would ask them why do I need it.
+This means a visual inspection to verify it really is needed.
+Therefore, if someone recommends this service to you I would ask them, why do I need it.
 If they tell you, because it’s dirty I would then ask them how they know.

 The throttle body allows the driver to control the speed of the engine by controlling the amount of air that enters it.
 The driver pushes on the gas pedal and in the old days the cable would pull on the butterfly inside the throttle body assembly.
 Nowadays most of these throttle systems are what they call drive by wire.

 When the throttle plates are completely closed some air is still needed.
 This is where the idle air control valve or motor comes into play.
 The IAC valve meters a small amount of air into the intake manifold.
-The computer controls the idle air control valve and only allows enough air to keep the engine from stalling.
+The computer controls the idle air control valve and only allows enough air to maintain a steady idle of 650 rpm’s which keeps the engine from stalling.
 This metering allows the computer to control the idle speed.

 Therefore you can actually use the steps to diagnose a gummed up throttle body.
-As an example if you observe on a scan tool that the IAC steps are around 50 this could be considered a little high.
-After a throttle body service is performed you would most likely see IAC steps at about half of that or below 25 steps.
+As an example if you observe on a scan tool that the steps are around 50 this could be considered a little high.
+After a throttle body service is performed you would most likely see about half of that or below 25 steps.